GregariousMammal/Main-Site/_posts/2016-02-21-preparing-your-android-app-for-release.md

 ---
-title: Video - Preparing for release with Chris Ward
+title: Video - Preparing Your Android App for Release
-created: 2016-02-21
+created: 2016-02-21T00:00:00.000Z
 publication_url: 'https://www.sitepoint.com/premium/tutorials/preparing-your-release'
 categories: writing sitepoint
-tags:
+tags: android tutorial
 ---

 Your app is ready, the next steps are to get it into the Google Play Store for people to download and use.
 In this video we look at preparing your application for release and creating a listings page for your creation.